 - If an error message flashes in the LCD, the pot or pan is not induction ready.

-Some manufacturers stamp the words “induction suitable” or induction symbol on the base of the pan.
-If you have the box, the pan came in; you can check to see if the induction symbol is printed on the packaging.
+If you have the box the pan came in, you can check to see if the induction symbol is printed on the packaging or in the manufacturer's instructions.

 Tip: Most induction cookware can also be used on gas and electric stoves.